Derived Hall algebras for stable homotopy theories: Introduction

 In this paper, we use the complete Segal space model for homotopy theories.
 If we regard a homotopy theory as a category with weak equivalences, then there are several equivalent models for homotopy theories as mathematical objects, in particular objects of model categories with appropriate weak equivalences.
 Complete Segal spaces were developed by Rezk \cite{rezk}; they are simplicial spaces satisfying conditions enabling one to regard them as something like a simplicial category up to homotopy.
 Their associated model category is in fact equivalent to the model structure on the category of simplicial categories \cite{thesis}, as well as to the model structures for Segal categories \cite{thesis} and quasi-categories \cite{jt}.
 While any one of these models could be used, we prefer the complete Segal space model here because it is particularly well-suited for understanding fiber products of model categories \cite{fiberprod}, one of the key tools used by To\"en in his proof of the associativity of derived Hall algebras.
 Specifically, we are able to use homotopy pullbacks of complete Segal spaces where he used the homotopy fiber product of model categories.

 There is, in fact, another perspective on complete Segal spaces (and equivalent objects); they are also models for $(\infty,1)$-categories, or $\infty$-categories with $n$-morphisms invertible for $n>1$.
-While the motivation for using complete Segal spaces in this paper arises from the viewpoint that they are generalizations of model categories, it is also useful to remember that they can be thought of as generalizations of ordinary categories in this way.
+While the motivation for using complete Segal spaces in this paper arises from the viewpoint that they are generalizations of model categories, it is also useful, in particular when we need to define categorical notions such as colimits within them, to remember that they can be thought of as generalizations of ordinary categories in this way.

+In Section 2, we give a review of stable model categories.
+These ideas are generalized in Section 3, where we explain how Lurie's methods for stable quasi-categories can be translated to stable complete Segal spaces.
+We review our main tool of interest, homotopy fiber products of model categories and homotopy pullbacks of complete Segal spaces, in Section 4, then introduce To\"en's derived Hall algebras in Section 5.
+The main results of the paper can be found in Section 6, where we establish derived Hall algebras for stable complete Segal spaces.